 Root canals treat the pulp of the tooth, which contains the nerves and soft tissues.
 If bacteria is introduced to the pulp through a crack or chip in the tooth, the pulp can become severely damaged.
 In that case, you need a root canal specialist to remove the diseased pulp and save you from infection, inflammation, and tooth loss.

 Root canal treatment is the only way to end tooth pain without tooth extraction and replacement.
-At the Center for Dental Anesthesia, we provide relaxing root canals that will reverse all of your symptoms and restore your oral health.
+At the Center for Dental Anesthesia, we provide relaxing root canals that will get rid of your symptoms and restore your oral health.

 What Happens After Treatment?

-After root canal therapy, you will need a restoration to cover up the dental work.
-Our caring staff will help you schedule a follow-up appointment, where we will place a dental crown or filling over the area.
-The restoration will restore the natural and appealing appearance of your tooth, while strengthening the tooth and restoring its regular functions.
+After a root canal, you will need a restoration to keep your tooth healthy and strong.
+Our team will help you schedule a follow-up appointment, at which time we will place a dental crown or filling over the area.

 You shouldn’t have to endure a stressful and painful procedure to protect your health.
 With experienced practitioners, innovative technology, and dental sedation, we make root canals comfortable at the Center for Dental Anesthesia.

-Patients with unique needs, like those who have had poor sedation experiences in the past, or those who do not numb easily, can come talk with Dr. Mady about their options.
+Patients with unique needs should come talk with Dr. Mady and Dr. Geren about their options.
 We cater to patients who have difficulty with numbing, dental phobia, physical or mental disabilities or are otherwise unable to participate in important dental treatments.

-You can eliminate tooth pain and the risks of a damaged pulp with root canal therapy.
+You can eliminate tooth pain and the risks of a damaged pulp through root canal therapy.
 Whatever your dental needs are, we are here for you at the Center of Dental Anesthesia.
 Call our office today to set up your consultation!